 Quickly ladle fruit into prepared canning jars, within 1/4 inch from the tops of the jars.
 Wipe the rims of the jars with a damp cloth.
 Place canning lids and screw bands on the jars.

 Place jars on elevated rack in boiling water canner.
 Water must cover jars by 1 to 2 inches.
+Add additional water if necessary.
 Cover, and bring water to a gentle boil.
 Process jars for 10 minutes.

 Yield: 3 pints or 6 half-pints